adityagarwal15/BUGEASE/backend/README.md

   This gathers all static assets into the `staticfiles/` directory for serving via WhiteNoise.

-- The `staticfiles/` folder is **auto-generated** and **gitignored**, so it won’t appear in version control.
+- The `staticfiles/` folder is **auto-generated** and **gitignored**, so it won't appear in version control.

-- You don’t need to modify or commit this folder manually — just make sure `collectstatic` is run locally.
+- You don't need to modify or commit this folder manually — just make sure `collectstatic` is run locally.

 ---